Skip to content

 Brian Jessel BMW Listed by thegentlemen Ransomware Group

 On June 1, 2026, luxury car dealership Brian Jessel BMW appeared on the leak site of the ransomware group known as thegentlemen.
-The Vancouver-based dealership, established in 1986 with more than 200 employees, had internal files exfiltrated during a ransomware attack.
+The Vancouver-based dealership, established in 1986 with more than 200 employees, is claimed to have had internal files exfiltrated during a ransomware attack.
 While the exact number of customers affected remains unknown, anyone who has purchased or serviced a vehicle there in recent years may have personal information now at risk.

 June 1, 2026 marks the date the listing became visible to researchers monitoring ransomware activity.
 No specific deadline for payment or further data publication has been confirmed in open sources.